Mangrove-Web-Development/wp-util/README.md

 See the documentation for this image in the [Mangrove DevDocs].

 ## Download Commands
-The download commands assume the remote server is a WPEngine environment.
-These will work with any SFTP server providing an identical file structure.
 These require the [SFTP Config](#sftp-credentials) text file to be created before the util container is started.

+### Download Directory Commands
+These commands ___sync___ you local folder with the remote directory.
+Any local files that are not on the remote host will be deleted.

+- `download-directory REMOTE_PATH [LOCAL_PATH]`
+    - You probably don't need to use this command directly.
+    - Path arguments prepend their respective optional prefixes defined in sftp-config.
+    - `LOCAL_PATH` defaults to `REMOTE_PATH` if not specified.
 - `download-plugins`
-    - This will ___sync___ your local wp-content/plugins folder with the remote plugins directory.
-Any local files that are not on the remote host will be deleted.
+    - This will sync your local _wp-content/plugins_ folder with the remote plugins directory.
 - `download-uploads`
-    - This will ___sync___ your local wp-content/uploads folder with the remote directory.
-Any local files that are not on the remote host will be deleted.
+    - This will sync your local _wp-content/uploads_ folder with the remote directory.

+### Download Database
 - `download-db`
-    - downloads the database SQL file to `wordpress.sql`
+    - Downloads the database SQL file to `wordpress.sql`
+    - Assumes the database file is at `/wp-content/mysql.sql` on the remote server.
+This is where WPEngine stores the latest database backup.

 ## Other Commands
 These work whether or not an SFTP config file is created.